RTSP: The Real-Time Streaming Protocol Explained (Update)

 - Describe: A describe request identifies the URL and type of data.

-- Announce: The announce method describes the presentation when sent from the client to the server and updates the description when sent from server to client.
+- Announce: The announce method describes the presentation when sent from the client to the server and updates the description when sent from the server to the client.

 - Setup: Setup requests specify how a media stream must be transported before a play request is sent.